 - Processing fee and surcharge support;

-- Installment amount reschedule for particular installment;
+- Installment amount reschedule for a particular installment;

-- Smart & rest free auto capture payment engine (no cron job is required).
+- Smart & rest free auto-capture payment engine (no cron job is required).

-And note that the information about installments is displayed in a cart.
+Besides, the information about installments is displayed in a cart.
 The MageDelight Partial Payment Magento 2 module shows the amount that a customer should pay during the checkout and the amount to be paid later.

 To configure the MageDelight Partial Payment Magento 2 module, go to Stores -> Settings -> Configuration -> MageDelight -> Partial Payment.
 All the settings are divided between two sections: General and Installments Email Configuration.

 The first section allows you to enable partial payments on the frontend.
 Set the appropriate option to “Yes”.
 Next, specify the type of the initial payment amount.
 It can be a fixed amount or a percent.
 Set the initial payment amount.
 The frequency of payments can be weekly, monthly, or quarterly.
-Next, this Magento 2 partial payment extension allows you to specify the amount of installments as well as additional fees for them.
+Next, this Magento 2 partial payment extension allows you to specify the number of installments, as well as additional fees for them.
 Note that there are two fee types: Fixed and Percentage.
 In Allowed Customer Groups, you can make the MageDelight Partial Payment Magento 2 extension B2B-specific by selecting wholesalers as the only customer group with the ability to use partial payment.